mfkiwl/rk-open-docs/Dept3/Linux/Recovery/Rockchip_Developer_Guide_Linux_Upgrade/Rockchip_Developer_Guide_Linux_Upgrade_EN.md

 Optional parameters:

 1. --partition: set the partition to be upgraded.
-In Linux A/B mode, it is recommended to upgrade only boot and system, that is setting it to 0x0A00. **It is not supported to upgrade the parameter and loader partitions**.
+In Linux A/B mode, it is recommended to upgrade only uboot_a/uboot_b boot_a/boot_b and system_a/system_b, that is setting it to 0xFC00. **It is not supported to upgrade the parameter and loader partitions**.
 See parameter instruction for details.
 2. --version: if this parameter is not set, there will be no versions comparison.
 3. --savepath: firmware save path.
 It is "/tmp/update.img" by default. and it is recommended to use the default value.
 4. --reboot: reboot after upgrade